themisterkai/weather-app-ts/README.md

 For this project, I created a weather app using the OpenWeather API.
 This was first implemented using vanilla Javascript before being rewritten to TypeScript.

+You can see the original javascript code in './orig-js-code'

 ## The problem

 We are using two endpoints from the OpenWeather API: